Heather-Glen-Village/HGV-Learning-Git/README.md

 8. The Token should have a Easily understood Name like (REMS006 Token) an Expiration Date for when you stop using the device, and let it access all Repo

-9. Generate the token and copy it and save it until Step XX.
+9. Generate the token and copy it and save it until Step 18.

 #### Setup Git
 Lastly before we start using Git, there are some Global Config that you will want to set before using Git